Frequent asymmetric migrations suppress natural selection in spatially structured populations: Discussion

 Our serial dilution model bridges the gap between theory and experiments.
 Indeed, batch culture setups with serial transfers are commonly used in evolution experiments~\cite{Lenski91,Elena03,Good17,Kryazhimskiy12,Nahum15,France19,Chen20,Kassen}.
 Experimentally, it is possible for the dilution step to incorporate exchanges between different demes, thereby allowing to investigate spatially structured populations~\cite{Kryazhimskiy12,Nahum15,France19,Kassen}.
 Importantly, our results depend on migration asymmetry, which can be directly tuned in such experiments.
 Experiments with asymmetric migrations were recently initiated in~\cite{Kassen}, in the regime of large fitness advantage of the mutant.
 We hope that our work will open the way to more quantitative comparisons between theoretical predictions and experimental results for spatially structured populations.

 Our branching process approach provides analytical predictions in the regime of large populations sizes, non-rare migrations and small fitness advantage of the mutant.
 Another important theoretical approach to study populations dynamics, which holds in a larger regime of parameters, is the diffusion approximation~\cite{kimura_diff64}.
 This approach is well-established for well-mixed populations~\cite{Ewens79}, and has been extended to coupled Wright-Fisher models describing several alleles on multiple loci at linkage equilibrium~\cite{aurell19}.
 Building upon the link with coalescent theory~\cite{griffiths10,favero21}, these descriptions are the subject of thorough mathematical analysis, and allow for exact simulation methods~\cite{jenkins17, garcia-pareja21}.
 An interesting perspective would thus be to study our model of spatially structured population within the diffusion approximation, building upon the link with structured Wright-Fisher models~\cite{Lessard07,Burden18}.
 In particular, it would allow us to study the fate of deleterious mutants.
 Besides, in this work, we have focused on the fate of mutants that are introduced at a bottleneck.
 Thus, another extension would be to consider mutants that can appear at any division during the growth phase, building on studies of growth and dilution models for well-mixed populations~\cite{Wahl01,Wahl02,LeClair18,Lin20,Freitas21,Gamblin23}.
 Beyond the fate of a mutant, investigating how spatial population structure impacts long evolutionary trajectories in our model would be very interesting~\cite{Sharma22}, as well as considering regimes where multiple mutant lineages coexist~\cite{Good17,Blundell19}.
 Another important extension would be to incorporate changing environments~\cite{Mustonen08,Ashcroft14,Hufton16,Hufton19,Marrec20a,Marrec20b,Marrec23}, and to address cases where demes can go extinct~\cite{Barton93}.
+Finally, the impact of spatial structure on mutant fixation is also important in expanding populations.
+Indeed, the expanding front features reduced effective population sizes and reduced competition.
+Mutants can then take over by a phenomenon known as gene surfing~\cite{Hallatschek07,Hallatschek08}.
+Connecting these continuous models of expanding populations to the present discrete models of populations with fixed spatial structure, and addressing population expansion in models on graphs, are interesting topics for future work.